 Exam codes go under a variety of names; syllabus code, specification code, entry code, course code, they all refer to the same thing.

-Oxford Open Learning/Oxford Home Schooling provides these details for you in the INTRODUCTION to each of the courses that you are studying.
+Oxford Open Learning / Oxford Home Schooling provides these details for you in the INTRODUCTION to each of the courses that you are studying.
 This is the best method of finding your correct entry code and it is available to you from the moment you begin your course.
-We will also provide this information in the December exam mail shot which we send to all potential exam candidates, but you may need it before then if you are booking your exam earlier than usual.
-Everyone should therefore, be aware of their entry codes and be able to provide them on request.
-BEWARE; exams officers can become very tetchy if you cannot provide the correct information and it could mean the difference between being offered and exam place or being turned down.
+We will also provide this information in the Autumn exam mail shot which we send to all potential exam candidates, but you may need it before then if you want to get ahead of the rush.
+Everyone should therefore be aware of their entry codes and be able to provide them on request.
+BEWARE; exams officers can become very tetchy if you cannot provide the correct information and it could mean the difference between being offered an exam place or being turned down.

 For easy reference, below is a summary of all the subjects that we offer and their entry codes.
 However, if you use this table, please ensure that you choose the correct exam board (AQA or Edexcel) and the correct level (GCSE/IGCSE/A LEVEL).
 We do not accept responsibility for any wrong entries; it is your responsibility to get this right.

 Remember, the correct information for your own individual course(s) will be in the front (Introduction) to your course materials.

 AQA GCSEs can be quite complicated as many have an overall code which encompasses both a long and a short version of the course.
 All OOL/OHS courses are the full/long version.

 For summer 2019 exams the new specifications are graded from 1 to 9, with 9 being the highest grade and two levels 4 and 5 being equivalent to the old grade C pass level.

 *English Language GCSE, 8700, two written papers with an oral exam endorsement, graded 1 to 9.
 This specification has *NEA assessment and the exam entry must therefore be made with Oxford Open Learning.